European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

           allowedStates={State.ON, State.OFF}

-Note that if the list is empty, then the slot will never be callable.

 .. note::

-    By default every property and Slot may reconfigured or executed for all states, respectively.
+    By default every property and Slot may be reconfigured or executed for **all** device states.

 AccessMode
 ++++++++++

 The `accessMode` attribute allows to set if a property in a device is a **READONLY**, **RECONFIGURABLE** or **INITONLY**.